DilpreetSinghh/obsidian-diary-ics/README.md

 ## Afternoon Tasks
 - Meet with team to discuss requirements

+## Evening Tasks 19:00
+- Dinner with friends

 ```

 If the user sets the plugin to extract all secondary level headings:

-The plugin will extract two calendar entries:
+The plugin will extract 3 calendar entries:
 - Event 1: Title "Morning Tasks", description includes "Plan with R&D", link to the diary
 - Event 2: Title "Afternoon Tasks", description is empty, link to the diary
+- Event 3: Title "Evening Tasks", description is empty, link to the diary, time is 19:00-20:00

-After subscribing to `http://127.0.0.1:99347/feed.ics` in the system calendar, you can see these two events.
+After subscribing to `http://127.0.0.1:99347/feed.ics` in the system calendar, you can see these three events.

 ## Usage Instructions